open-feature/js-sdk/packages/client/README.md

 // implement the provider interface class MyProvider implements Provider {
-  // Adds runtime validation that the provider is used with the expected SDK public readonly runsOn = 'server';
+  // Adds runtime validation that the provider is used with the expected SDK public readonly runsOn = 'client';
   readonly metadata = {
     name: 'My Provider',
   } as const;